List of highest-grossing Christmas films: Highest-grossing Christmas films

-Highest grossing Christmas film franchises
+Highest-grossing Christmas film franchises

-The following is a list of highest grossing Christmas film series and franchises.
-Home Alone tops the list with $914.8 million and also has the best average with $304.9 million.
-How The Grinch Stole Christmas! follows closely behind with $872.6 million and an average of $436.2 million.
+The following is a list of highest-grossing Christmas film series and franchises.
+How the Grinch Stole Christmas tops the list with $866.6 million and also has the best average with $443.3 million.
+Home Alone follows closely behind with $835.6 million and an average of $417.8 million.
+While the first three Home Alone films had theatrical releases, the third film is excluded due to it not being set during Christmas.